cs4110/2018fa-web/src/syllabus.md

 You can also ask questions---about lectures, homework, or anything else---on Campuswire.

 If you can answer a question yourself, please do!
 But be careful not to post answers---if you're not sure whether something is OK to post, contact the course staff privately.
-You can do that by TK private message.
+You can do that by creating a note that is visible only to "Instructors and TAs."

 A good post asks a specific question.
 Here are some examples of bad posts: